 - Fire procedure is displayed in each room and explained to guests on arrival.
 Guests requiring assistance at an evacuation are identified at this time and door hanger cards are issued

 - Mobile phone reception is generally good from the main building

 - Assistance dogs accompanying visually or hearing impaired guests are welcome; dogs must be kept on a lead or harness at all times

 - Information can be provided in large print

 - Staff have received disability awareness training

 - Special diets can be catered for.
 Specialist food can be obtained with prior notice

 You can check in to your room from 2.30pm onwards.
 Please join us for afternoon tea.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.

 We start today with a look at the various places we’ll be visiting over the week, and discuss how to photograph them in different weather conditions.
-Then we take a short trip to the village of Zennor and the Zennor Quoit burial chamber, with a review of results when we get back to Chy Morvah.
+Then we take a coach ride to the fascinating Iron Age village of Carn Euny, with a review of the results when we return to Chy Morvah.

 Monday: Magical stone circles - Boscawen Ûn and Merry Maidens